Overview

 • Explaining to stakeholders the basis on which the preferred option has been selected.

-Project Specification Consultations Report
+Project Specification Consultation Report

 In November 2024, we published a Project Specification Consultation Report (PSCR), the first stage of the RIT-T. The PSCR details the identified need to comply with reactive margin requirements at Beryl.